Skip to content

 Best OS for Gaming: Windows vs. Linux vs. macOS (2026)

 Windows dominates PC gaming for a reason: it runs more games, gets day-one launches, and works with every GPU on the market.
-We tested all three operating systems on the same hardware (Ryzen 7 7800X3D, RTX 4070, 32 GB RAM) to see how they actually compare for gaming in 2026.
+This guide compares all three operating systems across game libraries, performance, and hardware support to help you pick the right one for gaming in 2026.

 • Linux gaming improved dramatically through Proton, which lets you run many Windows games on SteamOS and Ubuntu